timkendall/tql/README.md

 ### Recommended

-The recommended way to use this library is to pre-compile your query builder API (vs. using the lower-level/dynamic `Selector` API).
+The recommended way to use this library is to pre-compile your query builder API when your GraphQL schema changes.
 We have found this to generally provide the optimal developer experience.
 It also has runtime performance and type-saftey benefits (as types are not duplicated).

 1. `tql <sdl|endpoint> > example.api.ts`.